7.8 Image Reconstruction

 Unlike the box and triangle filters, the Gaussian filter gives a reasonably good result in practice.
 This filter applies a Gaussian bump that is centered at the pixel and radially symmetric around it.
 The Gaussian’s value at the end of its extent is subtracted from the filter value, in order to make the filter go to 0 at its limit (Figure 7.43).
 The Gaussian does tend to cause slight blurring of the final image compared to some of the other filters, but this blurring can actually help mask any remaining aliasing in the image.

-The 1D Gaussian filter function of radius r is
+The 1D Gaussian filter function of radius is

-where alpha controls the rate of falloff of the filter.
+where controls the rate of falloff of the filter.
 Smaller values cause a slower falloff, giving a blurrier image.
 The second term here ensures that the Gaussian goes to 0 at the end of its extent rather than having an abrupt cliff.
-For efficiency, the constructor precomputes the constant term for normal e Superscript minus alpha r squared in each direction.
+For efficiency, the constructor precomputes the constant term for in each direction.

 Since a 2D Gaussian function is separable into the product of two 1D Gaussians, the implementation calls the Gaussian() function twice and multiplies the results.